eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/deploy-our-microservice.md

 docker exec -ti iofog-controller iofog-controller microservice list
 ```

-Example output can look like this.
-Note that many attributes are not shown in this output, but we can clearly see all the UUIDs and routes.
+An example output can look like the following.
+Note that although many attributes are not shown in this output, we can clearly see all the UUIDs and routes.
 ```json
 {
   "microservices": [